Podcast outreach hasn't stopped working.

 Because email:

-- isn’t a walled garden
+- Isn't a walled garden

-- creates a durable record
+- Creates a durable record

-- supports real conversations and follow-ups
+- Supports real conversations and follow-ups

-- can be tracked honestly
+- Can be tracked honestly

-Most experienced PR teams already work this way:
+Most experienced PR teams work this way:

-- email is the system of record
+- Email is the system of record

-- social is situational and manual
+- Social is situational and manual

 Outreach should serve the show first